contributte/doctrine-dbal/.docs/README.md

 ### Debug

 This library provides Tracy panel for debugging queries.
 You can enable it by setting `debug.panel` to `true`.
+Default value is reversed value of `Tracy\Debugger::$productionMode`, or you can pass it to extension constructor.
 You can also specify source paths for Tracy panel.
 This is useful when you want to see the source code of the query.

 ```neon